billythemusical/recode-fa23/course-outline.md

 - Create OpenAI Account if you haven't already
 - [ChatGPT login](https://chat.openai.com/) and [OpenAI API Developer Login](https://platform.openai.com/)
 - ChatGPT 3.5 turbo is free, fast, and great at coding
+- ChatGPT 4 is 'better' and can process images, drawings

+Issues
 - The Problem of Alignment
+    - What is alignment?
+- Ethics
 - Understanding Jailbreaking [1](https://x.com/goodside/status/1684803086869553152?s=20), [2](https://x.com/sama/status/1682826943312326659?s=20)

 Basic Parameters